mgechev/blog.mgechev.com/content/post/2013-08-30-vnc-javascript-nodejs.md

 url: /2013/08/30/vnc-javascript-nodejs/
 ---

-In this quick blog post I&#8217;ll show you how to create a simple VNC client in about 200 lines of JavaScript.
+In this quick blog post I’ll show you how to create a simple VNC client in about 200 lines of JavaScript.
-For our goal we&#8217;re going to use only HTML5 and JavaScript (client and server side).
+For our goal we’re going to use only HTML5 and JavaScript (client and server side).
 The end result will be something like this:

 [<img src="/images/legacy/uploads2013/08/js-vnc-1024x946.png" alt="js-vnc" width="600" height="554" class="alignnone size-large wp-image-500" />][1]

-So, let&#8217;s begin!
+So, let’s begin!

-Our application will have very simple architecture &#8211; a proxy server written in Node.js and a client in HTML5 and JavaScript.
+Our application will have very simple architecture – a proxy server written in Node.js and a client in HTML5 and JavaScript.
 The Node.js server will stay between the browser and the VNC server.
-We need it because the client-side JavaScript does not supports TCP sockets so we can&#8217;t connect directly to the VNC server.
+We need it because the client-side JavaScript does not supports TCP sockets so we can’t connect directly to the VNC server.
 The HTML5 client will have a canvas on which we will draw the frames we receive from the server.
 For VNC server you can use the free version of [RealVNC][2].

 First lets start with the server.
 Make sure you have node.js installed.
 We will use four node modules: [rfb2][3], [connect][4], [socket.io][5] and [node-png][6].